nramc/my-notes/docs/blog/articles/architecture/system/setup-virtual-private-server.md

 ## Introduction

+Ever wondered how to host your own blog, monitor your applications, or deploy tools without relying on third-party services?
+Setting up a **Virtual Private Server (VPS)** might be the key.

 If you're a **software developer** like me, you've probably imagined it too — owning your own domain, deploying side projects or tools, hosting your blog, or running monitoring dashboards — all from your own private server.
 It's more than just hosting; it’s about **understanding the full lifecycle of software**: from writing clean code, packaging it in